cheriangeorge/java-course/Week1.md

 - JIT compilers are between the two and more efficient

 ### Imperative vs Declarative:
+- Imperative and procedural are same
+- Declerative and functional are the same

 ### Role of Data types in programming languages